-[&]quot;NREL developed geospatial data showing solar and wind supply curves, which characterize the quantity and quality of such resources.
+"NREL developed geospatial data showing solar and wind supply curves, which characterize the quantity and quality of such resources.
 The data is provided for three land access levels:

-b) The Reference Access supply curve data applies a wider range of exclusions and is used by default in NREL's capacity expansion modeling.
+a) The Open Access supply curve data only applies land area exclusions based on physical constraints b) The Reference Access supply curve data applies a wider range of exclusions and is used by default in NREL's capacity expansion modeling.